Digital Parenting

 Epic!

-Epic is a digital library with over 40,000 children's books, audiobooks, and educational videos.
-It is not strictly an app — it is a reading platform.
+Epic is essentially a massive digital library with over 40,000 children's books, audiobooks, and educational videos.
+We use it on long car rides.

 Why we recommend it:

-• Massive library that grows with your child from preschool through primary school
+• Huge library that grows with your child

-• Includes audiobooks for non-readers who want to "read" independently
+• Audiobooks for non-readers who want to "read" independently

 • Read-to-me feature for younger children